 - Acting the answers out.

-*For more insight on travel journaling check out our posts Road School: Crafting an Engaging Educational Trip for Kids and Preparing for your road trip: how to get kids excited about the destination.
+*For more insight on travel journaling check out our posts Road School: Crafting an Engaging Educational Trip for Kids.

 Free Printable: A weekend journal for Trekaroo readers